JkmAS/ilustracka/README.md

 About
 -----
 Ilustracka is the application for searching images in the student journalists association iList.
 The app is based on Meteor JavaScript platform in the variant with React.
+The app supports only Czech language.

 Installation
 ------------